manticoresoftware/docker/README.md

 docker run --name manticore --rm -d manticoresearch/manticore && docker exec -it manticore mysql && docker stop manticore
 ```

-When you exit from the mysql client it stops and removes the container, so use it only for testing / sandboxing purposes.
+When you exit from the mysql client it stops and removes the container, so **use it only for testing / sandboxing purposes**.
 See below how to use it in production.

 The image comes with a sample index which can be loaded like this: